-In 2023, Macarthur Anglican School presented 108 students for the Higher School Certificate.
-Thirty-seven subjects were presented at Macarthur in 2023.
-107 students fulfilled the requirements to gain a Higher School Certificate and an Australian Tertiary Admission Rank (ATAR).
+In 2022, Macarthur Anglican School presented 80 students for the Higher School Certificate.
+35 subjects were presented at Macarthur in 2022.
+All 80 students fulfilled the requirements to gain a Higher School Certificate and an Australian Tertiary Admission Rank (ATAR).
 The School did not present any subjects that could not be used for the purpose of gaining an ATAR.

-Macarthur was ranked 110th overall out of over 800 schools which had candidates sit the HSC in 2023 and was the top-scoring school in the region.
-Macarthur was ranked 49th out of all NSW Independent Schools.
+Macarthur was ranked 99th overall out of over 800 school which had candidiates sit the HSC in 2022 and was the top scoring school in the region (SMH 21/1/2023).
+This placed Macarthur in the top 10% of Schools.
+Macarthur was ranked 45th out of all NSW Independent Schools.

-Of the 108 students who sat the HSC, 94 Distinguished Achievement results were recorded on the NESA HSC Honour Roll for Students who attained a Band 6 or Band E4 Extension results.
+Of the 80 students who sat the HSC, 71 Distinguished Achievement results were recorded on the NESA HSC Honour Roll for Students who attained a Band 6 or Band E4 Extension results.